How the TBL Travel Risk Score Works (PPRR)

 |---|---|---|---|

-| LOW | 0–24 | Generally travel-ready with routine buffers. | Proceed, but harden the trip.
-Do Predict + Protect first, and build a simple Rescue plan. |
+| LOW | 0–24 | Generally travel-ready with routine buffers. | Proceed, but harden the trip. |

-| MILD | 25–39 | Some friction expected, usually manageable with planning. | Add 1–2 buffers (arrival time, rest blocks, fewer timed commitments), then recheck. |
+| MILD | 25–39 | Some friction expected, usually manageable with planning. | Add 1–2 buffers, then recheck. |

-| MODERATE | 40–54 | Meaningful flare risk unless you reduce load or strengthen buffers. | Proceed only if you can make a “Red-to-Amber” change, then recheck. |
+| MODERATE | 40–54 | Meaningful flare risk unless you reduce load or strengthen buffers. | Proceed only if you can make a meaningful load-reducing change, then recheck. |

-| HIGH | 55–74 | High crash likelihood without changes. | Do not lock in non-refundable costs until you reduce complexity and strengthen safety net.
-If unsure medically, discuss with a clinician before booking. |
+| HIGH | 55–74 | High crash likelihood without changes. | Do not lock in non-refundable costs until you reduce complexity and strengthen safety net. |

-| VERY HIGH | 75–100 | “Pause and redesign” signal for the current plan. | Postpone or redesign to a minimum viable trip (shorter, fewer changes, safer environment, stronger supports).
-Discuss with a clinician before booking. |
+| VERY HIGH | 75–100 | A pause-and-redesign signal for the current plan. | Postpone or redesign to a minimum viable trip. |

 - Restore: a post-trip re-entry plan so recovery is protected.

-Data + privacy (default is on-device)
+Data + privacy

-AI-assisted features (accuracy + limits)
+AI-assisted features

-Evidence status + updates (honest + defensible)
+Evidence status + updates

 Current status: a structured, rule-based scoring model designed for practical travel decisions under constraint.